-Mindfulness as a cure for Anxiety
+Mindfulness as a Cure for Anxiety

-Hope you learn a lot from the talk, just as much as I did!
+I hope you learn a lot from the talk, just as much as I did!

 LCS - Mindfulness: A cure for Anxiety with Dr Judson Brewer